thunter009/thought/README.md

   * `id`: Match by notion_id in frontmatter
   * `title`: Match by title
 * **--dry-run**: Preview changes without applying them

+#### Special Property Handling

+The import feature automatically handles certain property types with special processing:

+##### User Assignment (People Properties)
+When your database has a "people" property type and your frontmatter includes `assignee` or `assigned_to`:
+- The tool automatically looks up users by name or email
+- Supports single assignee: `assignee: john@example.com`
+- Supports multiple assignees: `assignee: ["john@example.com", "jane@example.com"]`
+- Users not found in the workspace are skipped with a warning

+##### Project Linking (Relation Properties)
+When your database has a "relation" property type and your frontmatter includes `project` or `projects`:
+- The tool automatically searches for matching pages/databases by name
+- Supports single project: `project: Website Redesign`
+- Supports multiple projects: `projects: ["Project Alpha", "Project Beta"]`
+- Uses case-insensitive matching with exact match preference
+- Projects not found are skipped with a warning

+##### Property Type Conversions
+The tool automatically converts frontmatter values to appropriate Notion property types:
+- **Text/Title**: String values → Rich text
+- **Number**: Numeric values → Number property
+- **Checkbox**: Boolean values → Checkbox property
+- **Select/Status**: String values → Select/Status options
+- **Multi-select**: Arrays → Multi-select options
+- **Date**: Date strings → Date property
+- **Tags**: Arrays → Multi-select (if property name is "Tags")

 ### Service Integration